Zara-Tyrer/MERNproject-partA/README.md

 The team will be following an agile approach to the project including using a Trello board to show task progress and completion as well as assigning tasks.

-This will follow a 'Kanban' approach of continuous integration over the 4 week timeline with daily stand-ups to reflect on progress and workthrough problems.
-Following the Kanban approach there will be no required roles but rather shared responsibility and transparency where change can occur at any time rather than waiting for the end of a sprint (as in Scrum approaches).
+This will follow a 'Kanban' approach of continuous integration over the 4-week timeline with daily stand-ups to reflect on progress and work through problems.
+Following the Kanban approach, there will be no required roles but rather shared responsibility and transparency where change can occur at any time rather than waiting for the end of a sprint (as in Scrum approaches).
 A Kanban board (Trello) was set up with the cards being moved between the 'To-do', 'In Progress' and 'Done' with user stories labelled by priority from 'MVP' and 'Beyond MVP', as well as 'Admin' and 'Customer' stories.
 Stories are also labelled to show complexity such as 'Authentication Not Required' to aid with time estimation.
-Prioritization of tasks will be determined in morning stand-up, loosely following building a feature with it's actions - such as customer order including viewing products in the shop, creating an order with the order form and receiving a confirmation message.
-Each card should take approximately 3 hours to implement but cards may be broken down further once the project starts after a few days if the expected timeframe is found to be inaccurate.
+Prioritization of tasks will be determined in morning stand-up, loosely following building a feature with its actions - such as customer order including viewing products in the shop, creating an order with the order form and receiving a confirmation message.
+Each card should take approximately 3 hours to implement but cards may be broken down further once the project starts after a few days if the expected time frame is found to be inaccurate.
 Each card will be broken down into fitting out the backend logic, writing and running tests, integration and then front end in React.

 **Git**
 A GitHub organization 'Zara-Tyrer' was created for the members of the team to support a shared workspace and repositories.